liberland/laws/drafting/consolidated/criminal-law.md

 1. Recognizing crime as an international phenomenon, Liberland shall actively cooperate with both its closest and other international partners to combat all forms of crime, whether international or domestic.

 2. During the initial phase of Liberland's settlement, the Government shall prioritize establishing such cooperation with its closest partner, Croatia.
-To this end, the Government aims to negotiate an international treaty or a series of treaties with Croatia, covering criminal law matters and crime combatting in the broadest sense.
+To this end, the Government aims to negotiate an international treaty or a series of treaties with Croatia, covering criminal legal  matters and crime combatting in the broadest sense.

 #### Article 2: Adoption of Croatian criminal Law